lakshya4568/Ray-Tracing-in-C/README.md

 ### Movement of the Circle

 We can move the circle by changing the x and y coordinate of the circle.

+#### Updating Circle Movements with SDL Events
+To update the circle movements, we handle SDL events in the main event loop.
+Specifically, we handle SDL_MOUSEMOTION events to update the circle's position based on the mouse's coordinates.

+1. **Event Handling for Circle Movement**
+  * In the main event loop, we check for `SDL_MOUSEMOTION` events.
+  * If a `SDL_MOUSEMOTION` event is detected and the mouse button is pressed, we update the circle's x and y coordinates to the mouse's current position.